slates03/PhyloGenomics-Males/README.md

 Muscle was used for the alignment using the ```muscle.sh```.
 Within the shell, all stop codons were removed so the code could be run through HyPhy

+I also removed all gaps using ```muscle.sh```.
+This made sure the program ran with all genes.
+I also removed double stop codons.

 # Pruning Phylogenetic Tree

 The phylogenetic tree must only include species within the analysis.
 I used the ```ape``` package in R.